Coronavirus: India registers 16,577 new coronavirus cases, over 1.34 crore vaccinated so far

 People with comorbidities will require a doctor’s certificate to get vaccinated.
 NK Arora, head of the Operations Research Group of the Covid-19 Task Force, told The Hindu that comorbidities will include diabetes, cardiovascular diseases, kidney and lung diseases, hypertension and cancers.
 “A full list will be provided soon,” he added.

-Meanwhile, the Kerala government urged the Centre to provide it more coronavirus vaccines amid a surge in infections in the state, ANI reported.
+The Kerala government urged the Centre to provide it more coronavirus vaccines amid a surge in infections in the state, ANI reported.
 The state registered 3,677 new cases and 14 deaths on Thursday.

 Maharashtra is another state witnessing a huge increase in daily coronavirus cases.
 The authorities have imposed strict restrictions in several places to contain the infection.
 In Mumbai, the iconic Oval Maidan will be closed from Friday, PTI reported.